mikemac1/odd-duck/README.md

 ## Comments & Reflections Lab 13

 * How did this go, overall?
+Very poorly.
+I didn't feel comfortable with the material going in and feel even worse now.
+Asking for help every 30 to 45 minutes just shows how much of a fraud I am.
+I'm not learning anything.
+I thought maybe today would be different but I was wrong.

 * What observations or questions do you have about what you’ve learned so far?
+This lab just goes to show that unless the instructor completely demos the lab in the morning, I cannot interpolate what is being asked in the lab.
+There is just no getting around it.
+Asking for a T/A every 45 minutes to an hour today is what is going to happen.
+I really don't know how to improve because the labs are just not sinking in.
+When I think I take a step or two forward I feel like there is a fall of five steps back.
+Tammy sat down with me and walked the logic with me and it took one line of code and move the function statement for the parsed data.
+It left an even worse feeling that I don't know what I am looking at because I don't understand the logic of my functions.

 * How long did it take you to complete this assignment?
 And, before you started, how long did you think it would take you to complete this assignment?
+This took until 5:30 and actually went faster than I thought it would in the end.
+But I have a feeling in my stomach that I wish would go away.